johnnydecimal/ellane-terminal/content/about/index.md

 > - learn how not to stuff up your machine
 > - learn what language it speaks
 > - understand what commands DO, where things go
-> - what's Homebrew, and why use it and what does it do, and how does it do it
+> - know what Homebrew is, why people use it, what it does, and how it does it.

 And so that's what we're going to do here.
 From zero to hero: I'm going to teach Ellane the command line.

 We'll do it all [live on Mastodon](https://hachyderm.io/@johnnydecimal/112522237603931013), with every post then mirrored here.
 This site has an RSS feed ([XML](https://commandline.johnnydecimal.com/feed/feed.xml), [JSON](https://commandline.johnnydecimal.com/feed/feed.json)) which your reader should detect.

 So follow along however you want.

+---

+# To-do

+We knocked this together pretty quickly.
+All feedback is welcome.
+Johnny will keep the to-do list here.

+- Make the Mastodon link on each post nicer (CSS).